mytechnotalent/MicroPython-micro-bit-Talking-BuildaBot/README.md

             if not response_ and response != 'teach': display.show(Image.SURPRISED)
                 print('BOT: I do not understand.
 Please type the word "teach" to teach me.') say('I do not understand.
-Please type the word teach to teach me.') display.show(Image.HAPPY)
+Please type the word teach to teach me.', speed=SPEED) display.show(Image.HAPPY)

         # If we type the word "teach" then our little friend is excited to learn from us